astrotars/thin-crust/README.md

 ## Application Deployment

-This example application can be deployed as three separate workers.
-That being said, I would recommend using a process manager for Node.js such as [PM2](https://github.com/Unitech/pm2).
+This example application should be deployed as three separate workers.
+With that said, I recommend using a process manager for Node.js such as [PM2](https://github.com/Unitech/pm2).

 ## Environment Variables